Can Apple Cider Vinegar Help With Weight-Loss?

 Remember, apple cider vinegar is a natural product.
-Research does show that drinking it regularly results in weight loss.
-It is not a quick fix weight loss solution, however.
-The change in your body will be gradual, but permanent.
-While drinking ACV it's also important to eat healthy and exercise regularly.
+Research shows that it results in weight loss.
+But it is gradual.
+While drinking ACV it's also important to eat healthy foods and exercise regularly.
 Furthermore, since everyone's body is different, your results will vary.

-While no drastic change in diet is required, you will do well to stay away from fried food and anything that contains too much fat and carbohydrates.
+While no drastic change in diet is required, you will do well to stay away from fried food and anything that contains too much fat and/or carbohydrates.

 Speed Up Your Weight Loss

 The ACV drink works best when it's part of a healthy diet.
 So, if you want to lose more weight, there are other things you can do as well.